Safe, effective solutions customised for you

-One to one training, tailored to your specific needs, is now available in the park of your choice or in your back garden.
+One to one training and behavioural consultations, tailored to your specific needs, are available in your back garden or in the park of your choice.

-Book a single session to hone a specific skill or a series of sessions with individual, customised attention and lots of support in between.
+Book a behavioural consultation to get your life back on track to book a single training session to hone a specific skill or a series of sessions with individual, customised attention and lots of support in between.

-We are all living through unprecedented times and dealing, not only with a new situation, but a new disease.
+We are all living through difficult times and dealing, not only with a changing situation, but a new disease.
 Information is being updated constantly, so it is important to keep up to date with government advice and advice from professional bodies regarding companion animals.

 What We Know So Far